Bikes · Resale guide

 Is the Yamaha R15 V4 Still Worth It in 2026?

-The Yamaha R15 V4, launched in late 2021, will be around 4 to 5 years old in 2026.
-Despite its age, it remains a highly sought-after sportbike in the Indian used market.
-Its 155cc liquid-cooled engine with Variable Valve Actuation (VVA) still delivers a thrilling experience for its segment, making it a popular choice for enthusiasts and daily commuters alike.
-The bike’s sharp styling, USD forks, and advanced features like Traction Control System (TCS) and a Quick Shifter on some variants keep it relevant against newer, smaller-displacement offerings.
+The Yamaha R15 V4, launched in September 2021, will be around 4-5 years old in 2026.
+Despite its age, it remains a highly desirable and relevant sportbike in the Indian market.
+Its 155cc liquid-cooled engine with Variable Valve Actuation (VVA) still offers a thrilling, high-revving experience that few bikes in its class can match, making it a fantastic choice for enthusiasts and daily commuters alike.
+Features like Traction Control System (TCS), Assist & Slipper Clutch, and the optional Quick Shifter (for upshifts) were segment-firsts and continue to be premium offerings.

 Yamaha R15 V4 Price Guide